Why am I Here?

 - Individual liberty means nothing without a commensurate measure of responsibility.
 Such freedom is SO responsible that it goes beyond the freedom to do as I like.
 It also includes the freedom to do as I don’t like.

 - Responsible freedom requires me to assert myself as a source of values and hope for a better world.
-This is not conceit or the sin of pride, but a courageous acknowledgement of deep responsibility.
+This is not conceit or the sin of pride, but a courageous acknowledgement of moral autonomy and deep responsibility.

 - Responsible freedom is always a risk.
 Each opportunity to succeed is also an opportunity to fail.